 Warm Up for Dinner

-Just the slight smell of baking bread can signal to the family (and their stomachs) that dinner is nearly ready.
+Nothing signals the family (and their stomachs) that dinner is nearly ready quite like the smell of baking bread.
 And you don’t have to spend the afternoon elbow-deep in dough to create the effect.
-Here are a couple of easy options:
+Here are a couple of easier options:

-• Fake it.
-A low oven set on medium can quickly heat up rolls or a loaf of bread purchased from your supermarket or local bakery.
+- Fake it.
+A low oven or, better yet, an EZ Warming Drawer (available on some Samsung ovens) set on medium can quickly heat up rolls or a loaf of bread from your supermarket or local bakery.

 Restaurant Ambience Without Reservations